Speak to a local memory care advisor 24/7: (888) 595-9951

 Memory care in Milan is competitively priced compared to other nearby Illinois cities, offering a more affordable alternative to larger urban areas, while still providing the necessary specialized care.
 It also stands as the most expensive senior living option in Milan due to the high level of care required.

-Located at 1902 Eleventh St. , Silvis, Illinois, 61282, Pointe Of Silvis is able to assist any Rock Island county dementia or Alzheimer’s disease sufferer with daily living activities and includes services such as local transportation services, emergency call response system and special activities for Alzheimer’s patients.
-Pointe Of Silvis contains a total of 13 memory care units.
-Its license # is 5101053.
+Situated at 1900 Tenth St. , Silvis, Illinois, 61282, Lighthouse At Silvis* is able to assist any Rock Island county dementia or Alzheimer’s disease sufferer with daily tasks and includes amenities that include monitoring of all exits to prevent wandering, emergency pendant system and special dementia and Alzheimer’s programs to increase feelings of comfort.
+Lighthouse At Silvis* contains a total of 81 memory care units.
+Its license # is 5102444.

 In Milan, Illinois, Medicare, the federal health insurance program, does not typically cover the full costs of memory care services, which are provided in specialized facilities designed for individuals with Alzheimer's disease or other forms of dementia.
 Medicare primarily covers short-term stays in skilled nursing facilities (SNFs) if the individual requires intensive medical care and has a qualifying hospitalization.
 However, the majority of memory care facilities in Milan, Illinois, are not categorized as skilled nursing facilities, so Medicare will not generally cover long-term care costs associated with memory care.